 With the tabulated data as assembled by the Chair in hand, the first teleconference call is held a couple of days later for the entire committee.
 During this conference call, strengths and weakness of all nominations are discussed.
 The committee usually spends less time in discussing the highly and lower rated nominations because their merits or weaknesses are naturally clear.
 However, special attention will be paid to candidates where committee members do not share similar opinions, as reflected by a high score standard deviation, as well as industrial nominees who may not have public publication records.
 As long as there is no conflict of interest, all committee members are encouraged to provide information and opinions about every nomination, regardless of whether they have participated in the detailed assessment of the candidate under consideration in Step 2.
-Such discussion helps the committee reach a consensus of the merits of the candidates.
+Such discussion helps the committee reach a consensus of the merits of the nominations, although each committee member is welcomed to maintain his/her personal view of the candidates.
 Following the discussion and exchange of opinions at the first conference call, the key outcome is to identify nominations for which some committee members may want to revise their initial scores given in Step 2, while maintaining the equal number of assigned candidates in each quartile.